jguecaimburu/fixture_champagne/README.md

 Raise errors to stop the migration if there are invalid objects.
 A good way to do that is using `ActiveRecord` bang methods `create!`, `update!` and `destroy!`.

-#### Run migrations in independent commits
+#### Review changes before git commits

-The safest way to rollback a migration is to revert any changes made to your `fixtures` folder and versions file.
-That can be easily done if you commit all your changes before running a migration.
+The safest way to rollback a migration is to revert any changes made to your `fixtures` folder and versions file using git.
 After migrating, inspect the changes made to the fixture folder and run the whole test suite.
-If anything goes wrong, you can revert the changes using `git`.

 ## Contributing